Topl/Bifrost/gjallarhorn/README.md

  The build files can be found in: `Bifrost/gjallarhorn/src/main/resources/ui/build`

- To load the local site, you can either
+ To load the local site (*the local site must be running on localhost:3000 in order to send requests to the backend)
+ - find the index.html files within the folder specified above and right click on it to open with a web browser.
- - In your code editor (i.e. Intellij), open the `index.html` file within the `ui/build` folder and there should be a pop-up with web browser to choose from to load the site
+ - If you use intellij, open the `index.html` file within the `ui/build` folder and there should be a pop-up with web browser to choose from to load the site
- - You should also be able to find the site at: http://localhost:63342/bifrost/gjallarhorn/ui/build/index.html?_ijt=6uub2l0hi5tnn5qtr3ikg2ma9v
+      - make sure that you set the built-in server port to "3000"
+      - this can be done by opening up Settings/Preferences -> Build,Execution,Deployment -> Debugger : then scroll down to "Built-in server" to input the correct port.

  Make sure project gjallarhorn is running in order to interact with the site (and if you want to be in online mode, make sure bifrost is running too!)